 The Omics Explorer allows users to view a subject’s genetic test data in an easy to navigate format.
 LifeOmic takes the raw test data (chromosome position and identified variant change) from the sequencing vendor and annotates it through our own annotation pipeline.
-Our knowledge base is called Gnosis and it is comprised of data from external databases (i.e., dbSNP, gnomAD, ClinVar) along with our annotation of variants using our own knowledge base.
+Our knowledge base is called Gnosis and it is comprised of data from external databases (such as dbSNP, gnomAD, and ClinVar) along with our annotation of variants using our own knowledge base.

 How to Access the Omics Explorer¶